 Identify your Buyer Personas

 No marketing campaign should commence without you having a very clear picture of who your ideal customers are.
 HubSpot has a place for you to input all the details so that you don't lose sight of who you are speaking to.
-If you don't know where to start, there is even a fun Persona generator tool you can use.
-The clever part is that you can start allocating personas to your contacts so that you can segment your database and communicate with them on a more personal level as well as understanding who is most interested in which content on your website.
+If you don't know where to start, there is even a fun Persona generator tool you can use as part of your onboarding process.
+The clever part is that you can start allocating personas to your contacts so that you can segment your database and communicate with them on a more personal level as well as understand who is most interested in which content on your website.

 Plan Your Content